yiisoft/db-redis/README.md

 ./vendor/bin/phpunit
 ```

-Note: You must have MSSQL installed to run the tests, it supports all MSSQL versions.
+Note: You must have REDIS installed to run the tests, it supports versions 4-6.

 ## Mutation testing